Title IX (On-Campus) Reporting

 Each investigation and adjudication process is individualized, but the following is a basic outline of the Title IX process related to allegations of sexual misconduct.
 Under Title IX, there are two different types of cases: 1) Sexual misconduct is a broad term used to encompass a range of behaviors.
 It includes Sexual or Gender-Based Harassment, Intimate Partner Violence, Sexual Exploitation, Sexual Violence, Stalking, Nonconsensual Sexual Contact, and Nonconsensual Sexual Penetration.
 Sexual Misconduct is a type of Sex or Gender-Based Discrimination; and 2) Discrimination - Being treated differently because of sex/gender.

 After a Title IX formal complaint is filed, the complaint is assessed to determine whether or not the conduct violates the university's nondiscrimination policies.
-Both the complaining party (person making the complaint) and the responding party (person who is accused of misconduct) are interviewed for information regarding the complaint.
+Both the Complainant (person making the complaint) and the Respondent (person who is accused of misconduct) are interviewed for information regarding the complaint.
 Parties may have an advisor of their choice with them when being interviewed.
 When available, documentary evidence is reviewed, and witnesses are interviewed as well.
 Investigations may take up to 60 days or the parties will be informed of the reasons the investigation cannot be completed within 60 days.
+Both parties are entitled to supportive measures.

 1) Procedures for sexual misconduct cases: